Home

 Latest News from the City of Marion

-Mayor Bill Collins is announcing that in observance of the Presidents Day holiday, many City of Marion departments will be closed on Monday, February 19, 2024; however, some departments will be operating on a normal schedule.
-Following is information regarding office and departmental schedueld for Monday, February 19, 2024:
+Mayor Bill Collins is announcing that in observance of the Columbus Day holiday, a few City of Marion departments will be closed on Monday, October 14, 2024; however, some departments will be operating on a normal schedule.
+Following is information regarding office and departmental schedules for Monday, October 14, 2024:

-• Marion Senior Center will be closed on Monday, February 19.
-No senior transporation will be available that day except for dialysis appointments.
+• Marion Senior Center will be closed on Monday, October 14.
+No senior transportation will be available that day with the exception of dialysis appointments.

 Essential services including fire, police, and airport will operate as usual.